top of page

 Herschell Gordon Lewis earned the moniker “godfather of gore” in the early ‘60s when he created the splatter subgenre in horror with Blood Feast.
 But it didn’t take long before another director would earn and share the title; Italian maestro Lucio Fulci.
 Fulci began his film career as a documentary director before switching gears and shifting into comedy screenwriting.
 The screenwriting eventually gave way to producing, acting, and directing feature films.
 With an extensive career that spanned almost five decades, Fulci dabbled in all genres, from spaghetti western to musicals to exploitation, but it was his work in horror that earned him international success.

 Fulci earned notoriety in his home country of Italy in the ‘70s due to the graphic violence depicted in his giallo films.
 The graphic violence and gore would become his trademark with the international breakthrough hit Zombi 2, or Zombie.
 Of course, the gore meant his work often ran afoul with censors and critics, and as a result Fulci’s horror filmography took much longer to reach classic reevaluation than the likes of Mario Bava and Dario Argento.
 It wasn’t just his use of gore that makes Fulci a vital pillar of Italian cinema, but his ability to craft atmosphere.
 Fulci’s work is fearless and with a distinct style that earned him a massive following from the horror community.
 You could count on Fulci to be unafraid to push the boundaries of bad taste.
 Moreover, Fulci’s horror films have played a major influence on Americam and European filmmakers, and still continue to inspire today.
-Though his lengthy catalog is full of films worth seeking out, these horror classics are his most influential.
+Though his lengthy catalogue is full of films worth seeking out, these horror classics are his most influential.

 Lizard In A Woman's Skin 1971